 When it comes to addiction treatment many people want to take the easiest and less invasive approach possible.
 And while this is understandable, in the long run, this isn’t always what’s best.
 It takes work to get sober and more work to stay sober.
 Anyone who wants to get help for an addiction issue needs to understand this.
 It’s vital to take an honest look with a trained professional as well as trusted family members or friends to evaluate each individual’s situation and needs when it comes to addiction treatment options.

 Any one of the above-listed treatments can work—and does work—when the individual in treatment is committed to getting and staying sober.
 While it may seem more appealing to attend a one-hour counseling session once a week, it may not be what you need.
 In these cases, taking the easier way only prolongs the suffering and the healing.

 Futures Recovery Healthcare offers three different residential treatment programs; Core, Orenda, and Rise, as well as outpatient options.
 Additionally, Futures has a strong and vibrant alumni group offering support well after individuals leave treatment.
-This aftercare support is crucial in maintaining long-term sobriety.
+This aftercare support is crucial for long-lasting recovery.

-If you or a loved one are ready to learn more about treatment for addiction, contact us online or call us at 866-804-2098.
+If you or a loved one are ready to learn more about the treatment for substance use disorders and co-occurring disorders, contact us online or call us at 866-804-2098.

 YOU ARE NOT ALONE IN THIS

 Our specialized staff stands ready to help you through this challenging time.